Australia stepping-up to address COVID-19 in the Pacific

-On 4 April, in a joint statement, Minister for Foreign Affairs Marise Payne and Minister for International Development and the Pacific Alex Hawke underscored that the welfare of Pacific workers in Australia was a priority for the Government.
-They highlighted the Government’s decision to extend visas for Pacific and Timorese workers in Australia under the Seasonal Worker Programme (SWP) and Pacific Labour Scheme (PLS), enabling them to remain in Australia for up to 12 months.
-This will enable the workers to continue to support themselves and their families and communities back home, as well as play a continuing role in supporting food supply in Australia.
+On 4 April, in a joint statement, former Minister for Foreign Affairs Marise Payne and former Minister for International Development and the Pacific Alex Hawke underscored that the welfare of Pacific workers in Australia was a priority for the Government.
+They highlighted the Government’s decision to extend visas for Pacific and Timorese workers in Australia under the SWP and PLS, enabling them to remain in Australia for up to a further 12 months while continuing to support themselves and their families and communities back home, as well as play a continuing role in supporting food supply in Australia.
 The government has adopted a number of measures to support the welfare of Pacific workers in Australia through COVID-19.

 Assisting Pacific islanders to return home

 Australia is committed to making sure Pacific islanders and Timorese nationals can get home.
-They are still able to transit through Australia en-route to Pacific destinations and Timor-Leste.
-Australia is also now implementing screening measures at Australian airports for both transit and outbound flights to the Pacific and Timor-Leste.
-Along with the ban on Australians travelling overseas, this will reduce the risk of exposure to COVID-19 for Pacific island countries and Timor-Leste.
+They are able to transit through Australia en-route to Pacific destinations and Timor-Leste.
+To protect our region, Australia has also been implementing screening measures at Australian airports for both transit and outbound flights to the Pacific and Timor-Leste.
+Along with the restrictions on Australians travelling overseas, this is reducing the risk of exposure to COVID-19 for Pacific island countries and Timor-Leste.

 Pacific posts remain open

 Australia’s large network of high commissions and embassies across the Pacific and in Timor-Leste has remained open during the COVID-19 pandemic.
-This has allowed work to continue, including the delivery of Australia’s development assistance to the Pacific and Timor-Leste.
+This has allowed work to continue, including the delivery of Australia’s development assistance to our region.

-Local staff also play a key role in the delivery of the Australian development assistance and are the backbone of our aid program personnel.
+Local staff also play a key role in the delivery of the Australian development assistance and are the backbone of our aid program.

-On 10 April, in a joint media release, Foreign Minister Marise Payne and Defence Minister Linda Reynolds made clear Australia stood with our Pacific family affected by the devastation of Cyclone Harold.
+On 10 April 2020, in a joint media release, former Foreign Minister Marise Payne and former Defence Minister Linda Reynolds made clear Australia stood with our Pacific family affected by the devastation of Cyclone Harold.
 They outlined Australia’s assistance to Fiji, Solomon Islands, Tonga and Vanuatu, and our work to support partner governments to help people affected by the cyclone and to jointly address the risks of COVID-19.